pwyq/blog/_posts/2017-09-04-Work-Without-Mouse-On-Linux.md

 > 2. As I am still learning, I may update this post occasionally.

 ## Benefits
-After you gain some techniques from this post, you will find the major benefits of working without a mouse are:
+After you gained some techniques from this post, you will find the major benefits of working without a mouse are:

 - **Saving time** of moving your hands as they almost never leave the main area of the keyboard
 - **Alleviating** wrist and finger **pain** <sup>1</sup>